KobeVLM/Wildcats-Finder/README.md

 - **Kaled244** - _Developer_ - [Kaled244](https://github.com/Kaled244)
 - **Mores20** - _Developer_ - [Mores20](https://github.com/Mores20)

-## 🙏 Acknowledgments

-- Thanks to all contributors who help make this project better
-- Inspired by wildlife conservation efforts worldwide
-- Built with love for wildcat enthusiasts and educators

 ## 📞 Support

 If you have any questions or need help getting started: